Facebook AMM: How the new measurement changes will impact mobile marketers

-In other words, somewhat similarly to view-through install attributions in April 2020, Facebook install measurement information will only be available in aggregated reporting.
+In other words, Facebook install measurement information will only be available in aggregated reporting.
 That means no IDFA on iOS or partial user-level visibility on Android.
 It means more end-user privacy, of course.
 And it also means changes for how some mobile marketers run user acquisition and their internal measurement, BI, analytics and machine learning.

 Importantly, the data MMPs like Singular receive from Facebook will remain unchanged.
 We’ll continue to be able to provide data on conversions at an aggregated level.
 (See below for more).

 And there’s even more good news: Google Play Install Referrer access.

 Instead of providing device-level data in the AMM program, Facebook has decided to introduce a Google Play Install Referrer measurement solution.

 That works pretty much like an HTTP referrer would on the web:

 - A user clicks an ad

 - They go to the Play Store and install the app

 - Once they open the app, Singular can see the click metadata and assign it to a Facebook campaign